tcm-/sails-test/README.md

 # sails-test

 Taking the Sails framework for a test drive.
-Code is for learning purposes only and should not be used, as it is basically just me working my way through some tutorials.
-This framework = really fun.
-This app = Total rust-bucket.
+This code is purely for learning purposes - I am working though the [sailsCasts](irlnathan.github.io/sailscasts/) screencast series.

 ----